ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 : Describes the modes that the client instance has for allowing the RO to interact with the
     AS and modes for the client instance to receive updates when interaction is complete. {{request-interact}}

-capabilities (array of strings)
-: Identifies named extension capabilities that the client instance can use, signaling to the AS
-    which extensions it can use. {{request-capabilities}}

-existing_grant (string)
-: Identifies a previously-existing grant that the client instance is extending with this request. {{request-existing}}

 Additional members of this request object can be defined by extensions to this protocol as described in {{request-extending}}